 You may have heard about Dr. Sarno and his life’s work with Tension Myoneural Syndrome (TMS).
 Between 1970-recently, TMS was a mainstream term used to describe the condition that clinicians now refer to as Psychophysiologic Disorders (PPD) based on the advancement of this work through recent years of clinical trials (RCTs).

-In this video, Jessica Shahinian (PPDA Outreach Director) addresses the skepticism that some may have about Sarno's work and the mind-body approach to long-lasting pain/symptom relief without surgery, physical therapy, medication, or alternative medicine.
+In this video, Jessica Shahinian (PPDA Executive Director) addresses the skepticism that some may have about Sarno's work and the mind-body approach to long-lasting pain/symptom relief without surgery, physical therapy, medication, or alternative medicine.

 “Reign of Pain” by Howard Schubiner, MD (PPDA Co-Founder) - was presented at MSU RX in October 2017.
 The mind-body relationship is a factor in some chronic pain.
 What are the causes and possible treatments for Chronic pain?
 Chronic pain can be devastating but some categories of people can be helped with taking a different approach first developed by Dr. Sarno.